The Best and Most Outrageous Examples of Mosaic Art in Southern California

 The wall is faced with Mexican pebble stones and decorated with ceramic plaques bearing mysterious symbols from Native American rock art and planetary symbols.
 The snakes (and other sculptures) were made with individually cut pieces of glass and ceramic, providing a glistening, dynamic look to the surfaces.

-Once past the serpents, visitors enter a black and white maze of tiles.
+Once past the serpents, visitors enter a black and white mosaic art maze of tiles.
 As far as mazes go, it’s meant to be fun, not scary.
 Once through, the entry to the courtyard arises.

 Central to the open area is Queen Califia herself.
 The fabled Amazon queen now rules over a group of 8 other sculptures from her eagle throne, which towers over guests.